-Certain new standards, interpretations, amendments, and improvements to existing standards were issued by the International Accounting Standards Board (IASB) or the IFRS Interpretations Committee (IFRIC) that are mandatory for annual reporting periods beginning on or after January 1, 2023.
+Certain new standards, interpretations, amendments, and improvements to existing standards were issued by the International Accounting Standards Board (IASB) or the IFRS Interpretations Committee (IFRIC) that are mandatory for annual reporting periods beginning on or after January 1, 2024.
+Several amendments and interpretations apply for the first time in 2024, but do not have an impact on the financial statements of the Company.
+The Company has not early adopted any standards, interpretations or amendments that have been issued but are not yet effective.